oxygenxml/web-author-component-integration/README.md

 This project generates a .war by overlaying the Web Author Component and adding frameworks and plugins to it.

+## Prerequisites

+Before running the  XML Web Author Component, you need to register for the Oxygen XML SDK at https://www.oxygenxml.com/oxygen\_sdk/download.html and ask for a development license from support@oxygenxml.com.

 ## Plugins